ayodejiayankola/Carry1stCommerce/README.md

 - Custom error handling
 - Image caching mechanism to improve performance
 - Efficient state management with `@Published`, `environmentObject`, and `@StateObject`
+- Pull to refresh
+- Retry on internet restoration
+- **Centralized String Management**: `AppStrings` manages and localizes text, ensuring consistency and simplifying updates and localization in the future.

 ## 🌐 API Integration
 - Mock JSON server for product data